newrelic/ansible-install/README.md

 - `NEW_RELIC_ACCOUNT_ID`
 - `NEW_RELIC_REGION`

-Additionally, an optional `HTTPS_PROXY` variable can be set to enable a proxy for your installation.
+An optional `HTTPS_PROXY` variable can be set to enable a proxy for your installation.
 Add it to the `environment` keyword in your `playbook`.

-See [ansible's remote environment](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_environment.html) for more info.
+You can also optionally override your terminal's environment variables by adding `play` or `role` level variables inside your `environment` keyword in your playbook.
+See our [Example Playbooks](#example-playbooks) below and [ansible's remote environment](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_environment.html) for more info.

-### Role variables
+### Role Variables

 #### `targets` (Optional)